akos-sereg/stegano-img/README.md

 Usage:
 ```
-# Encode the content of textfile.txt into image.png image, encoded-image.png will hold the secret text
+# Encode the content of textfile.txt into image.png image, cipher-image.png will hold the hidden text
-$ ./herbivore -e image.png -t textfile.txt -o encoded-image.png
+$ ./herbivore -e image.png -t textfile.txt -o cipher-image.png

-# Decode text from encoded-image.png - the result (content of the original file, textfile.txt) will be printed to stdout
+# Decode text from cipher-image.png - the result (content of the original file, textfile.txt) will be printed to stdout
-$ ./herbivore -d encoded-image.png
+$ ./herbivore -d cipher-image.png
 ```